olgazju/testassigment_geodata/README.md

 Calculate distribution of trip duration time without stops in hours and save it to local folder geo_data_output as

 time_net_{timestamp}.csv

 time_net_{timestamp}.png

-human stops were defined as trajectory steps where speed was less than 0.05 km/h
+Human stops were defined as trajectory steps where speed was less than 0.05 km/h

 ## Schema

 IngestionTime: TimestampType,
 UserId: StringType,
 TrajectoryID: StringType,
 Latitude: DoubleType,
 Longitude: DoubleType,
 Altitude: DoubleType,
 StepTimestamp: TimestampType,
 Label: IntegerType

-IngestionTime - data ingestion time, the same time is added to all input data while the script is running UserId - folder name in Geo Dataset: Geolife Trajectories 1.3/Data/{users}
+IngestionTime - data ingestion time, the same time is added to all input data while the script is running

+UserId - folder name in Geo Dataset: Geolife Trajectories 1.3/Data/{users}

 TrajectoryID - file name of .plt file in Geo Dataset: Geolife Trajectories 1.3/Data/{user}/Trajectory/{.plt}

 Latitude - the first column from plt file

 Longitude - the second column from plt file

-Altitude - the forth column from plt file StepTimestamp - comdined 6th and 7th columns from file as timestamp = data + time Label - merged labels as categories from labels.txt file.
-Merged by time.
+Altitude - the forth column from plt file

+StepTimestamp - comdined 6th and 7th columns from file as timestamp = data + time

+Label - merged labels as categories from labels.txt file.
+Merged by time

 3th and and 5th columns from plt according to Geo Dataset User Guide are useless